TediusTimmy/BC-DeciCalc/Manuel.md

 # Backwards

 All of the scripting utilizes this language called Backwards.
 All functions that are exposed to the spreadsheet must have a name that is ALL CAPS and contain no numbers or underscores.
 This function must take one argument, and the argument is the array of arguments.
 Note, that it does lazy evaluation, so only the arguments to a function call that the function explicitly asks for will be evaluated.
+Also, also note: there is no way for a function to change the value of a cell except by returning the value that the current cell ought to have; there is no way for a function to look up the value of an arbitrary cell, all cells that it is to consider MUST be passed to it.

 Example:
 ```